-Marynia Kolak is the assistant director of health informatics and assistant instructional professor of geographic information science at the Center for Spatial Data Science at the University of Chicago.
-In her role as a health geographer she uses open science tools and an exploratory data analytic approach to investigate issues of equity across space and time.
+Marynia Kolak, MS, MFA, PhD, is a health geographer and data scientist using open science tools and an exploratory data analytic approach to investigate issues of equity across space and time.
 Her research centers on how “place” impacts health outcomes in different ways, for different people, from opioid risk environments to chronic disease clusters.
-She focuses on quantifying and distilling the structural determinants of health across different environments, tying political ecology models of public health with geocomputational methods and quasi-experimental policy evaluation techniques.
+She focuses on quantifying and distilling the structural determinants of health across different environments, tying socio-ecological models of public health with geocomputational methods and quasi-experimental policy evaluation techniques.

 She received the 2020 Nystrom Award for recent dissertation at the American Association of Geographers, 2017 Concordium Innovation Award (AcademyHealth) for her open-source visualization of Chicago neighborhood health indicators, and “Highest Impact” award in the Prevention Category at the American College of Cardiology 2019 conference for her work in connecting chronic disease rates with social determinants of health.
 She serves as the lead PI for the US Covid Atlas Project in part funded by the Robert Wood Johnson Foundation, PI for two air quality “smart city” projects with the Chicago Department of Public Health, Co-I for an NIH project investigating the opioid epidemic in rural Illinois, and is the spatial analytic lead at the Methodology and Advanced Analytics Resource Center for the Justice Community Opioid Innovation Network (NIH HEAL Initiative).